 What to Get: The Roulé au Fromages (bacon and cheese roll) or the Croque Monsieur are hands-down our two favorite savory items, and we get them regularly.
 The desserts are like choosing which child you love the most but the Framboise, Tarte au Citron, and Eclairs are among the best.

 Here is a list of the best counter service breakfasts in EPCOT:

 - Les Halles Boulangerie-Patisserie (France) – Whether you are looking for something sweet or savory for breakfast, the Boulangerie-Patisserie has it all.
 We like to start our mornings in EPCOT with a croque monsieur and a chocolate croissant.

-- Sunshine Seasons (The Land) – There are tons of options here from a full breakfast platter with eggs, sausage, bacon and French toast, or you can get a breakfast sandwich, a bagel or one of the many pastries.
+- Sunshine Seasons (The Land) – There are tons of options here from a full breakfast platter with eggs, sausage, bacon, and French toast, or you can get a breakfast sandwich, a bagel, or one of the many pastries.

 - Kringla Bakeri og Kafe (Norway) – Grab a pastry and Joffrey’s coffee for a quick breakfast on the way to Frozen Ever After.

 If you are looking for a sit-down breakfast, head over to the Garden Grill in The Land pavilion, or to Akershus in Norway.
-Both are character breakfasts which the kids or kids-at-heart will love.
+Both are character breakfasts that the kids or kids-at-heart will love.

 Best Places for a Snack/Dessert

 Once you are done with your meal you might be looking for a yummy dessert to top everything off right.
 EPCOT is the perfect location for that as there are a number of amazing places with incredible sweets!